jvorob/subleq-bootstrap/README.md

 - `make` builds the subleq emulator (`./sleqrun`) and initial hex-assembler (`./hex1`)
 - `make tower` bootstraps assemblers until we reach the most advanced assembler (`asm2.bin`)
 - `make sforth` uses asm2 to assemble an initial forth kernel (`asm/sforth.asm2`).
 The rest of the language is then compiled into a binary by interpreting forth source code from `fth/sforth1.fth`, before dropping the user into a REPL.
+If it's too slow, try `make sforth MHZ=20`

 Try some commands:
 ```